Soluble Transferrin Receptor

 Red blood cells have a lifespan of about 120 days.
 Because of this, the bone marrow must continually produce new RBCs.
 If there is insufficient iron taken in through the diet and/or increased iron loss (e.g., bleeding), iron reserve stored in the body is decreased.
 Over time, this can lead to iron deficiency, as the amount of iron stored in the body exhausts and the demand for iron exceeds the supply.
 As a result, fewer RBCs are produced and those newly formed RBCs are also smaller (microcytic) and contain less hemoglobin (hypochromic).
 This is a condition called iron deficiency anemia.

 Usually, a ferritin test is used to evaluate the amount of iron reserve in the body and to help diagnose iron deficiency anemia.
 However, the ferritin level can be elevated when an individual has inflammation or a chronic disease, such as autoimmune disorders or some cancers.
-In these conditions, the ferritin test is not useful and a test for soluble transferrin receptors may be ordered.
+In these conditions, the ferritin test is not useful as it may falsely indicate adequacy in iron reserve and therefore a test for soluble transferrin receptors may be ordered.

 The soluble transferrin receptor (sTfR) test is primarily ordered to help distinguish between anemia that is caused by iron deficiency and anemia that is caused by inflammation or a chronic illness (so-called anemia of chronic disease or inflammation).
 It is not a routine test but may be ordered if other tests that evaluate the amount of iron in the body do not provide conclusive information.